patched-codes/patchwork/patchwork/steps/PreparePR/README.md

-# Patchwork PreparePR Module
+# PreparePR Class

+The `PreparePR` class is a part of the patchwork.step module.
+It is used to prepare a Pull Request (PR) by taking in modified code files and formatting them appropriately for a PR.

+## __init__ Method

+The `__init__` method is a constructor that initializes the `PreparePR` object.
+It requires a dictionary as its input.

-## Inputs
+### Inputs

+The input dictionary must include the following key:

-- `modified_code_files`: A list of modified code files.
+- "modified_code_files": A list of modified code files.
+If the list is less than 1, the method will log a warning message.

+Optionally, the input dictionary can also include the following key:

+- "pr_header": A header for the pull request.
+By default, the header is determined by the number of issues fixed in 'modified_code_files'.

+### Outputs

+The `__init__` method does not directly return any output.
+However, it updates the object's instance variables including 'self.modified_code_files' and 'self.header' which can be accessed later.

-## Outputs
+## run Method

-- `pr_body`: A formatted PR body that summarizes the changes made to the modified code files.
+The `run` method is used to generate a pull request by grouping the modified code files by their paths and creating a formatted comment for each file.
+The method's functionality includes generating links for each file and its respective patches along with their commit messages and patch messages.

+### Inputs

+This method does not take any explicit inputs.

-### Code
+### Outputs

-The `PreparePR` class is created to prepare a Pull Request body based on the modifications made to a set of code files.
-The class inherits from a `Step` class.
-It expects a dictionary of inputs, specifically a list of modified code files.
-If the required keys are missing, it raises a ValueError.

-The `run` method of the class processes the modified code files, groups them by path, and generates a formatted PR body that includes information about the changes made in each file.
-The resulting PR body is returned as an output.
+The `run` method returns a dictionary with the following key:

+- "pr_body": A string consisting of the PR header, a divider, and a formatted comment for every modified file.
+The comment includes links to files and patches along with their commit messages and patch messages.
+If a commit message or patch message is missing for a given patch, then the comment's format will adapt accordingly.